agda/agda-stdlib/paper/paper.md

 # Funding and conflicts of interest

-The authors of this paper have received no funding to work on the library, and have no conflicts of interest.
+The authors of this paper have no conflicts of interest to declare.
 Many of the contributions to the library by the authors of this paper were made over a significant period of time and while at other institutions than their current affliation.
+Some of the contributions have been made while receiving funding for related projects, and a non-exhaustive list of such finding follows:

+- Nils Anders Danielsson would like to acknowledge financial support from Stiftelsen Claes Adelskölds medalj och minnesfond, EPSRC (grant code: EP/E04350X/1), the European Research Council
+(European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement n° 247219."), and Vetenskapsrådet (grant numbers: 621-2013-4879 and 2023-04538).

-Jason Z. S. Hu made his contributions during his Master's and PhD study.
+- Jason Z. S. Hu made his contributions during his funded Master's and PhD study.

 # References